 Enjoying summer but not loving all the lawn care?
 Consider giving your grass a break and letting nature do its work.
-Lawns are terrible for the environment.
+Perfectly manicured lawns are terrible for the environment.
 Further, if the climate in which you live doesn’t support a perfectly manicured lawn, maybe it wasn’t meant to be.
 Read on for more reasons to ditch your perfectly manicured lawn in favor of more eco-friendly lawn alternatives to grass.

 The smell of fresh-cut grass always takes me back to sitting in my elementary classrooms in springtime as the end of school neared.
 I hated that smell, and the corresponding sound of loud mowers, that infiltrated the classroom through open windows.
 I still don’t like the smell of fresh-cut grass today, even if that puts me in the significant minority.

 Lawns and grass are a weird thing.
 Some create great spaces for play, but most lawns are only maintained for aesthetic purposes.
 Why do we have them?
 Do we need them?
 Can we use this space for gardens and native plants instead?

 We have a large yard, about half of which is covered in trees and wild vegetation and the other half in grass and gardens.
 Our boys play in the yard almost daily.
 We live in an area laden with deer ticks, small insects that thrive in long grass and carry Lyme disease.
 We keep our grass short for playing and to help keep the deer ticks away.
 I fully appreciate the benefits of a lawn for play.

 However, we do not water our grass, instead letting nature take its course throughout the summer.
 I think we own one sprinkler, purchased and used once as a toy for the boys.
-It’s collected dust in our garage ever since.
+It collects dust in our garage now.
 While suitable for play, our grass is far from pristine.

 As we head into the heat of summer, there are plenty of reasons to give your lawn care tools a break.
-There are many alternative vegetation options for your yard that could help the environment while also saving time and money.
+There are many alternatives to grass for your yard that could help the environment while also saving time and money.

 Grass Requires Excessive Water Usage